-The TOPP Camp Scholarship Program was established to enhance the quality of life for youth living with the daily challenges of type 1 diabetes (T1D) by providing financial assistance to parents who would like their children to experience the joy of overnight summer camp.
+The TOPP Foundation Camp Scholarship Program enhances the quality of life for youth living with the daily challenges of type 1 diabetes (T1D) by providing financial assistance to parents who would like their children to experience the joy of overnight summer camp.
 In 2023 TOPP will be providing camp scholarships to children and teens who would like to attend Camp Freedom, located at Camp Kweebec in Schwenksville, PA or Camp Nejeda, located in Newton, NJ.

 Children & teens with T1D are often unable to attend overnight camp because the disease requires 24-hour attention.
-Camp Freedom and Camp Nejeda are specialized residential diabetes camps.
-Both camps provide the necessary medical attention and offers the unique opportunity for children and teens to attend summer camp with other kids who also have T1D.
+Camp Freedom and Camp Nejeda are specialized residential diabetes camps that provide the necessary medical attention and offer a unique opportunity for children and teens to attend camp with other kids who also have T1D.
 For some children it may be the first time they meet another child living with the same condition.
 This may seem minor, but to someone with T1D and their families, this can be life changing and helps them realize they are not alone with the disease.

 Overnight diabetes camp can be the best medicine for kids with T1D.
 Kids experience a traditional summer camp experience in a medically safe environment while developing social skills, self-respect, and lifelong friendships.
 Many campers return every summer and eventually become counselors, helping others in their journey with this disease.

-Also, because experts are onsite 24 hours a day to provide medical care, diabetes camp is often the 1st time parents feel comfortable leaving their child in a place away from home.
+Also, because experts are onsite 24 hours a day to provide medical care, diabetes camp is often the first-time parents feel comfortable leaving their child in a place away from home.
 Knowing their child will be in a safe environment allows parents and/or caregivers a much-needed respite from diabetes-related worries.

-Unfortunately, with the high medical costs of T1D, sending a child to diabetes camp can be an additional financial hardship for families.
-Type One Parent Project will be awarding a limited number of aid scholarships to local T1D youth who to help defray the cost of attending Camp Freedom or Camp Nejeda.
-Scholarship amounts will be individual to each child and will be awarded to families who demonstrate a financial need.
+Unfortunately, sending a child to diabetes camp can be an additional financial hardship for families.
+TOPP will be awarding a limited number of aid scholarships for Camp Freedom and Camp Nejeda to T1D youth from Bucks County, Montgomery County, and Philadelphia County, PA.
+Scholarship amounts will be individual to each child and given to families who demonstrate a financial need.

-The application window for TOPP’s Camp Scholarship Program opens on February 1st and will end on April 15th, 2020.
+The application window for TOPP’s Camp Scholarship Program is February 15th to April 30th, 2023.

-**All information submitted on the application will be kept confidential**
+**All information submitted on the application will remain confidential**